 - Giant cell tumor of bone

-Bone pain is the most common sign of bone cancer and as the tumor grows the pain can become more persistent.
-Swelling, fractures and decreased mobility are also symptoms of bone cancer.
+Bone pain is the most common sign of bone cancer, and as the tumor grows, the pain can become more persistent.
+Swelling, fractures and decreased mobility are also signs and symptoms of bone cancer.

-What are the causes and risk factors of bone cancer?
+What are bone cancer causes and risk factors?

-Some genetic and environmental factors can have an effect on a person developing bone cancer.
-Some genetic disorders are considered risk factors for bone cancer, including:
+Environmental factors, such as exposure to radiation, can have an effect on a person developing bone cancer.
+Some genetic disorders are also considered bone cancer risk factors .